toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 When entering split transactions, each additional split will be auto-filled with the current remaining amount.

+## Automatically Enable Running Balance

+Enables YNAB's native "Running Balance" by default for each account register.

 ## Automatically Mark Transaction as Cleared

 Automatically mark transaction as cleared when you enter it manually.